AnnnnnieZhang/DP-AMF/README.md

-# DF3D: Diffusion-Guided Multi-Modal Fusion for Single-View 3D Reconstruction
+# DP-AMF: Depth-Prior–Guided Adaptive Multi-Modal and Global–Local Fusion for Single-View 3D Reconstruction

 ## Overview
-DF3D is a deep learning framework designed for single-view 3D reconstruction.
+DP-AMF is a deep learning framework designed for single-view 3D reconstruction.
 This project combines geometry and texture information, leveraging depth priors to enhance reconstruction quality, making it suitable for generating high-fidelity 3D models in complex scenes.

 ---